Exploration into Translation-Equivariant Image Quantization: Discussion

 \section{Discussion}

-\begin{quote} \textit{The original or primary colours are red, yellow, green, blue and violet-purple, together with orange, indigo...} Isaac Newton, 1671~\cite{newton2014letter}. \end{quote} The first person to divide rainbow into 7 colors was Sir Isaac Newton.
+The first person to divide rainbow into 7 colors was Sir Isaac Newton.
 It is known that up to 207 colors of rainbows can be distinguished by human eye, but Newton expressed rainbows with only seven `essences'.
-Our methodology is similar in spirit: using the orthogonality regularization, only a few essence codebook embedding vectors are used as described in \cref{fig:idea}.
-We counted the number of codes that are used at least once in Stage 1.
+Our methodology is similar in spirit: using the orthogonality regularization, only a few essence codes are used as described in \Cref{fig:idea}.

-In \cref{tab:code_usage}, `Baseline' and `Ours' denote VQGAN without and with orthogonality, respectively.
-Both experiments were conducted fixing all other factors: SC downsampling method, and 256 codebook size, etc. Surprisingly, VQGAN with orthogonality (`Ours') used only 14 and 18 codes to represent colored digits and colored fashion items.
-In other words, the 14 and 18 `essence' codes were sufficient to represent each dataset, which lead to a lower training loss during Stage 2 (training curve provided in \cref{app:loss_curve}).
+We count the number of codes that are used at least once in Stage 1.
+Surprisingly, TE-VQGAN uses only 14 and 18 codes to represent colored digits and colored fashion items\footnote{We additionally conducted this experiment using Fashion-MNIST~\cite{fashionmnist}.}, as seen in \Cref{tab:code_usage_and_recon_loss}.
+In other words, the 14 and 18 `essence' codes are sufficient to represent each dataset.

-Since our method uses fewer codes, we posit that the Stage 2 generator would be able to learn the relationship between image and text even with a smaller dataset.
-Therefore, we conducted an additional experiment where we trained two \emph{Bi-directional DALL-E's} with a small (100K) and large train set (300K).
-Then we measured the two generators' digit accuracy of T $\to$ I generation using the `Unseen' test set.
-We fixed all other factors: SC downsampling method, and 128 codebook size, etc. \cref{tab:sample_efficiency} shows that the generator with \model is more robust to the decrease in train set size than the generator with vanilla VQGAN.

-One possible limitation of using fewer `essence' codes is sacrifice in image fidelity.
-Drawing a rainbow with only 7 colors will certainly miss its finer hue. \cref{tab:recon_loss} shows the reconstruction loss $\left\| \mathbf{x}-\hat{\mathbf{x}} \right\|_1$ and the perceptual loss~\cite{zhang2018unreasonable} between input image $\mathbf{x}$ and reconstructed image $\hat{\mathbf{x}}$.
-This empirically confirms that, even though orthogonal regularization does miss some visual information, its impact is marginal.
+One possible limitation of using fewer essence codes is sacrifice in image fidelity.
+Drawing a rainbow with only 7 colors will certainly miss its finer hue. \Cref{tab:code_usage_and_recon_loss} shows the reconstruction loss $\left\| \mathbf{x}-\hat{\mathbf{x}} \right\|_1$ and the perceptual loss~\cite{zhang2018unreasonable} between $\mathbf{x}$ and $\hat{\mathbf{x}}$.
+This empirically confirms that, even though orthogonal regularization miss some visual information, its impact is marginal.
+Since our ultimate aim lies in multimodal generation rather than reconstructing images, the ability to understand the semantics of the given condition is more important than reconstructing every bit of fine details.
+Therefore, considering the result from \Cref{sec:exp}, we can conclude that despite some minor drawbacks, we can achieve the more desirable goal of multimodal generation.